 CA Neil Ganatra

-Any person responsible for paying income chargeable in the hands of recipient as ‘Salaries’ shall make TDS u/s 192 of the Income Tax Act, 1961.
-The article discusses some basic aspects of the provisions of the said section.
+Any person responsible for paying income chargeable in the hands of recipient as ‘Salaries’ shall make TDS under section 192 of the Income Tax Act, 1961.
+The article discusses some basic aspects of the provisions of the section 192 related to deduction of TDS on Salary.
 The basic conditions that attract compliance of Sec.
 192 are;

 – The relation between payer and payee must be that of an employer and an employee

 – The payment is in the nature of ‘salary’

 Let’s first evaluate the definition person as per Act.
 It includes following:

 – AOP, BOI (whether it has profit motive or not)

 – Any other artificial judicial person